rafamadriz/friendly-snippets/README.md

 ### Usage

-This collection of snippets works with [vim-vsnip](https://github.com/hrsh7th/vim-vsnip), which can load snippets with the same structure and syntax that VSCode snippets extensions uses.
+This collection of snippets works with [vim-vsnip](https://github.com/hrsh7th/vim-vsnip) **_(It may work with others snippet plugins but haven't tested)_**, which can load snippets with the same structure and syntax that VSCode snippets extensions uses.

 For setting up vim-vsnip refer to this [link](https://github.com/hrsh7th/vim-vsnip#usage).